roguione/Corrupted-Checkers/Planning/personPlan.md

 ## Constants:
 - #### Get DOM elements for the game board, buttons, and message display.
+    -The DOM elements associated with the game board, start button, message display, and new game button are fetched and stored in constants

 ## Variables:
+- #### Variables representing the game's state are set up
 - #### Define primary game state variables.

 ## Board Functions: